John Launder

 John Launder (1530–1555) was an English Protestant martyr.
 He was executed in 1555 during a period of religious persecutions in England.

+Launder was a husbandman of the parish of Godstone.
+He was seized with Dirick Carver.

 There is a memorial to John Launder in Steyning where he was martyred.
 The memorial is pictured on the website of Steyning Museum; The event of his martyring has been described as "one of the darkest days in Steyning's 1200 year history."